nopgtb/SDMO/README.md

-github_search - usefull if you can use the API for the bonus of A option_b_decode_git_urls - Decode the git urls from the sonar_measures csv github_fetcher - Clones projects given a csv file (git_link at index 0 for each line)
+github_search - usefull if you can use the API for the bonus of A
+option_b_decode_git_urls - Decode the git urls from the sonar_measures csv
+github_fetcher - Clones projects given a csv file (git_link at index 0 for each line)
+github_refactor_miner - runs refactorminer on the projects and generates report.json for them